 We value opportunities to share and build knowledge and are grateful to contribute to the conversation on Reconciliation and Indigenous inclusion at the foundation of our organization.

 With a team of experienced speakers, we share knowledge in podcasts, magazines and newspapers and present at multiple events annually, to audiences ranging in size from 5-1,000.
-We welcome the opportunity to share knowledge on topics related to Truth, Reconciliation and Indigenous inclusion, Econcomic Reconciliation Histories of Colonial Harm and Indigenous Survivance Economic Reconciliation, or anything related to our Areas of Practice or Learning and Development Program.
+We welcome the opportunity to share knowledge on topics related to Truth, Reconciliation and Indigenous inclusion.
+Take a look at our service pages or the extensive list of learning sessions and workshops for topic ideas that may be of interest.

 From a keynote address, participation on a panel, moderating an event, leading a workshop, participating in a media interview, podcast or a fireside chat with a member of your team or community, connect with us and we’ll brainstorm an approach that works to meet your objectives.